Last Updated on

 10. Take Appropriate Supplements

 During those times when we need a quick fix to increase energy, it can be tempting to eat sugar or drink caffeine.
 Those are not health-promoting or long-term strategies, though.
 I prefer a long-term strategy of healthy habits combined with supplements to boost any deficiencies.
+See my article on the best vitamins for women.

 Supplements to Help Increase Energy